ielis/obographs/README.md

 ### Read an Obographs JSON file

-With `serde` feature enabled, we can read a JSON file into a [`obographs::model::GraphDocument`] by running:
+The `serde` feature is enabled by default, to support reading a JSON file into a [`obographs::model::GraphDocument`]:

 ```rust
 use obographs_dev::model::GraphDocument;